 Fist fights are ideologically condemned by Mennonites and Amish.

-Killing is ultra-condemned.
+Killing is unanimously condemned.

 Military service is actually frowned upon, perhaps making the Amish and Mennonites two of the only divisions of American society that don’t hold the branches of the military in high esteem.

 In fact, physical conflicts of any kind are supposed to be condemned, despite records of spousal abuse and violence about women in both faiths.

 Still, the American government recognizes the Amish and Mennonites as justifiable reasons to attain “conscientious objector” status.

 COs are individuals who decline military service because they disagree on a fundamental level with the purpose and morality of killing, regardless of its context.

 Some Amish sects are so dedicated to this idea that they’ll refuse to allow veterans or those killed in action to be buried in community cemetery plots.